Ai Accountant

 Missed re-claims

-Maintain a separate register for reversed ITC pending re-claim, set reminders aligned to payment runs.
+Maintain a separate register for reversed ITC pending re-claim.
+Set reminders aligned to payment runs.
+Many firms lose lakhs annually simply by not re-claiming after payment.

 India-context best practices

-• Negotiate payment terms of 120 to 150 days to preserve buffer.
+• Negotiate payment terms of 120 to 150 days to preserve a buffer before the 180-day deadline.

-• Institutionalize maker checker for all reversals, given the interest impact.
+• Institutionalize maker-checker for all reversals, given the 18% interest impact.

-• Educate vendors on filing discipline, offer better terms to compliant suppliers.
+• Educate vendors on filing discipline.
+Offer better payment terms to compliant suppliers.

-• Plan for festival season cash stretches, anticipate potential reversals and re-claims.
+• Plan for festival season cash stretches.
+Anticipate potential reversals and queue re-claims.

 How technology and automation help